Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4890 2GB should be a lot faster than the Radeon HD 7750 in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4890 2GB should be quite a bit faster than the Radeon HD 7750 overall. (explain)

-Texel RateThe Radeon HD 4890 2GB is much (about 56%) more effective at texture filtering than the Radeon HD 7750. (explain)
+Texel RateThe Radeon HD 4890 2GB should be much (more or less 56%) better at anisotropic filtering than the Radeon HD 7750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison